LeivoSepp/Paradox-Spectra-1738-SerialOutput/README.md

-# Paradox-Spectra-1738-SerialOutput
+# Paradox Spectra 1738 Serial Output
-Reverse engineering.
-Paradox Spectra 1738 Serial Output reading from Raspberry PI.
+Reverse engineering of Paradox Spectra 1738 Serial Output and reading it from Raspberry PI.

 ## Paradox Spectra 1738 serial output
 Spectra 1738 serial output is 4 bytes.
 Look at the tables below.